Markkerss/ModernWear-Server/api-docs.md

-# E-commerce CMS Server
+# E-commerce CMS and Customer Server
 This E-commerce CMS App is an application for an admin to control the contents of an e-commerce has.
+This E-Commerce Customer App is an application where customers can buy products and put said products into a designated cart.
 This app has :
 * RESTful endpoints for authentication, authorization and getting APIs
 * JSON formatted response
 * List of Errors and its Responses